Morning Glory Care: Essential Growing Tips & Guide

 Pests

-Aphids and spider mites can be problematic.
-Use insecticidal soap or neem oil to manage infestations.
+Aphids Soft-bodied insects feeding on plant sap Use insecticidal soap or neem oil to treat infestations.

 Diseases